-Within the Dairy and Food Inspection Division, the Rapid Response Team, is charged with investigating food safety issues that arise as part of foodborne illness outbreaks or problems identified in food or animal feed facilities in Minnesota.
-This team is consists of consisting of technical experts in food manufacturing, food inspection, microbiology and epidemiology.
+Within the Food and Feed Safety Division, the Rapid Response Team, is charged with investigating food safety issues that arise as part of foodborne illness outbreaks or problems identified in food or animal feed facilities in Minnesota.
+This team consists of technical experts in food manufacturing, food inspection, microbiology and epidemiology.
 In 2009, the Rapid Response Team worked on 18 foodborne illness investigations, 5 food product contamination investigations, and 3 natural disaster event responses.

 Learn about the MDA's role in food safety as we follow three food inspectors through a routine day.